-Ryedale District Council is required to demonstrate how it has complied with the Duty to Co-Operate as set out in Section 33A (1) of the Planning and Compulsory Act 2004 (introduced through the Localism Act 2011).
+The former Ryedale District Council was required to demonstrate how it complied with the Duty to Co-Operate as set out in Section 33A (1) of the Planning and Compulsory Act 2004 (introduced through the Localism Act 2011).
 This requires the Council to engage constructively, actively and on an ongoing basis with neighbouring authorities and other prescribed bodies in the preparation of the development plans.
 This is mainly to deal with planning issues that cross administrative boundaries to maximise the effectiveness of local plans.
 While the duty to co-operate is not a duty to agree, the Council must demonstrate how it has met the duty as part of the examination of the Local Plan.

-As part of the Plan review the Planning Department will be undergoing an in-depth breakdown of how the duty to co-operate legislation has been implemented, this will be publicly available in due course in the Statement of Consultation and Statement of Common Ground.
+As part of the Plan review the Planning Department had been undergoing an indepth breakdown of how the duty to co-operate legislation has been implemented.

-The below table sets out the Duty to Cooperate meetings carried out throughout the monitoring period 1 April 2021 to 31 March 2022.
+The below table sets out the Duty to Cooperate meetings carried out throughout the monitoring period 1 April 2022 to 31 March 2023.